azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 ## What is MLOps?

-**MLOps** (a compound of "[machine learning](https://en.wikipedia.org/wiki/Machine_learning)" and "operations") is a practice for collaboration and communication between [data scientists](https://en.wikipedia.org/wiki/Data_scientists) and operations professionals to help manage production ML lifecycle.
+**MLOps** (a compound of "[machine learning](https://en.wikipedia.org/wiki/Machine_learning)" and "operations") is a practice for collaboration and communication between ml experts or [data scientists](https://en.wikipedia.org/wiki/Data_scientists) and operations professionals to help manage production ML lifecycle.
 Similar to the [DevOps](https://en.wikipedia.org/wiki/DevOps) or [DataOps](https://en.wikipedia.org/wiki/DataOps) approaches, MLOps looks to increase automation and improve the quality of production ML while also focusing on business and regulatory requirements.

 ### How does Azure ML help with MLOps?